shibaholic/matmapper-docs/README.md

 The MatMapper project is a web application system that allows users to merge and deduplicate materials data spreadsheets.

-Currently accessible on the temporary domain [shibaholic.dev](shibaholic.dev).
-But requires a registration token to set up a user.
+Accessible at [matmapper.com](matmapper.com), but it is required that you ask for a registration token in order to create a user account to use the service.

 ![Intro Screenshot](assets/intro.png)